The 10 Worst U.S. Cities for a Weekend Getaway

 Las Vegas, Nevada

-lucky-photo/Adobe panoramic shot of las vegas strip with colorful lights
+lucky-photo/Adobe view of las vegas strip

 Las Vegas may be known for its over-the-top lifestyle, from casinos to incredible entertainment, and it’s long been a popular location to visit for a weekend getaway.

-However, many things make it less enjoyable starting with the very high prices for everything.
+However, many things make it less enjoyable, starting with the very high prices for everything.
 You’ll also need to plan meals out at off times to ensure there’s availability and to book taxis well in advance to ensure you don’t have to wait a long time.

 Miami, Florida